 The proof of their superiority lies in the listening!
 The MØRCH arm have received high acclaim from both critics and sceptics, simply because their sonic superiority can be easily demonstrated.

-Above in this picture is model UP-4 with standard 9" armtube.
+Above is model UP-4 with NARROW 9" armtube.
 Below is model DP-6 with PRECISION 9" armtube.

 Typical DP-8 lateral resonance.
 Be aware that at very low frequencies where the modulation is horizontal, there is no fundamental resonance.